Assenagon Asset Management S.A. Grows Stock Holdings in Teradyne, Inc. (NASDAQ:TER)

 Assenagon Asset Management S.A. grew its holdings in Teradyne, Inc. (NASDAQ:TER) by 1,327.6% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 562,591 shares of the company’s stock after purchasing an additional 523,183 shares during the quarter.
 Assenagon Asset Management S.A.’s holdings in Teradyne were worth $61,418,000 as of its most recent SEC filing.

 A number of other institutional investors and hedge funds have also added to or reduced their stakes in the business.
 Advisor Partners LLC lifted its stake in Teradyne by 4.8% in the 2nd quarter.
 Advisor Partners LLC now owns 1,928 shares of the company’s stock worth $258,000 after purchasing an additional 89 shares in the last quarter.
-Manchester Capital Management LLC raised its position in shares of Teradyne by 93.0% during the 2nd quarter.
-Manchester Capital Management LLC now owns 193 shares of the company’s stock valued at $26,000 after buying an additional 93 shares during the period.
+Manchester Capital Management LLC lifted its stake in Teradyne by 93.0% in the 2nd quarter.
+Manchester Capital Management LLC now owns 193 shares of the company’s stock worth $26,000 after purchasing an additional 93 shares in the last quarter.
 HighTower Advisors LLC raised its position in shares of Teradyne by 1.2% during the 2nd quarter.
 HighTower Advisors LLC now owns 7,991 shares of the company’s stock valued at $1,068,000 after buying an additional 96 shares during the period.
 Truvestments Capital LLC raised its position in shares of Teradyne by 12.0% during the 2nd quarter.
 Truvestments Capital LLC now owns 972 shares of the company’s stock valued at $130,000 after buying an additional 104 shares during the period.
 Finally, M&T Bank Corp raised its position in shares of Teradyne by 2.1% during the 2nd quarter.
 M&T Bank Corp now owns 5,129 shares of the company’s stock valued at $688,000 after buying an additional 107 shares during the period.
 92.87% of the stock is currently owned by institutional investors and hedge funds.

 In related news, insider Richard John Burns sold 261 shares of the business’s stock in a transaction on Monday, October 4th.
 The shares were sold at an average price of $108.43, for a total value of $28,300.23.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, CFO Sanjay Mehta sold 1,738 shares of the business’s stock in a transaction on Wednesday, November 3rd.
 The shares were sold at an average price of $140.00, for a total transaction of $243,320.00.
 The disclosure for this sale can be found here.
 In the last quarter, insiders have sold 40,534 shares of company stock valued at $5,469,098.
 Insiders own 0.36% of the company’s stock.